Budget Worksheet to Manage Your Savings Goals

 For example, if you want to have $12,000 saved for a wedding within one year, you'll need to save $1,000 per month.
 (12,000 divided by 12 months = 1,000.)

-At the end of the month, write down how much you actually saved, so you can compare it to your goals.
+At the end of the month, write down how much you saved so that you can compare it to your goals.

 It is savings you need to rely on when life's emergencies arise, which could happen at any time.